walze/create-daml-app/README.md

 Regardless of which direction you pick, the following files will be the most interesting ones to familiarize yourself with:

-- [`daml/User.daml`](daml/User.daml): the DAML model of the simplistic social network
+- [`daml/User.daml`](daml/User.daml): the DAML model of the social network
+- [`daml-ts/src/create-daml-app/User.ts`](src/daml/User.ts) (once you've generated it):
-- [`src/daml/User.ts`](src/daml/User.ts): a reflection of the types contained in the DAML model in TypeScript
+  a reflection of the types contained in the DAML model in TypeScript
 - [`src/components/MainView.tsx`](src/components/MainView.tsx):
-  the React component talking to the Ledger API and rendering the main features
+  the React component using the Ledger API and rendering the main features
 - [`daml/Reciprocate.daml`](daml/Reciprocate.daml): the automation using
   DAML triggers